serlo/data-pipeline-interactive-exercises/README.md

 - schedule and run node scripts
 - publish output with github pages
-- load data von planetscale and use secrets
+- load data from planetscale and use secrets